 The centre is designated as a town centre and its boundary is formed by the Walsall Road dual carriageway to the north and west.
 At the eastern and southern edges, it may be necessary to consider whether the boundary should be consolidated.

-Primary Shopping Area / Retail Core
+Primary Shopping Area

-Wednesbury has an identified retail core, which has not changed recently.
+Wednesbury has an identified primary shopping area, which has not changed recently.

 Wednesbury Conservation Area